 Martha’s been out of work for a few years due to anxiety.
 Her confidence was very low and she needed lots of support and reassurance from the Ingeus team.
 This included help with goal setting from her caseworker and job search support from the hub guide, several times a week.
 After mock interviews with the employer account manager, Martha was put forward for a role in support work, and she was successful.
 Her caseworker called in regularly in her first few days in the new role, ensuring that Martha’s anxiety didn’t get the better of her.

-To help the financial transition to work, Martha was received a better off calculation using Policy in Practice’s Benefit and Budgeting Calculator and it was at this point that Martha’s personal debt issues became apparent.
+To help the financial transition to work, Martha was received a better off calculation using Policy in Practice’s Better Off Calculator and it was at this point that Martha’s personal debt issues became apparent.
 The Ingeus team wrote to courts to establish repayment plans, helped her apply for in-work benefits and ensured she had travel funds for her first weeks at work.
 Martha is now settled and still regularly comes to the hub to continue her job search to better paid work now, she has gained experience.

 Moving into work may mean moving onto Universal Credit